Florence

 1Via Nazionale, 16, 50031 Barberino di Mugello FI, Italy

-The villa or castle of Cafaggiolo was one of the first residences of the Medici family outside Florence.
-The villa, restored starting in the 19th century, today no longer has its original appearance, although there is no lack of references to the Medici era, especially in the decorations on the main door and the 16th-century stables.
-Noteworthy is the wood at the back, an ancient hunting ground of the Medici.
+The villa or castle of Cafaggiolo was one of the Medici’s first residences outside Florence.
+Restored from the nineteenth century onwards, the villa no longer retains its original appearance, though Medici-era references aren’t lacking, particularly in the door decorations and sixteenth-century stables.
+The woods behind are noteworthy – an ancient hunting ground of the Medici family.

 Bilancino Lake